KinsonDigital/CASL/README.md

 <h2 style="font-weight:bold" align="center" >!!
 NOTICE !!</h2>

 This library is still under development and is not at v1.0.0 yet!!
-However, all of the major features are available, so we encourage you to use it and provide feedback.
+However, all of the major features are available, so we encourage you to use them and provide feedback.
 That is what open source is all about. 🥳

 <h2 style="font-weight:bold" align="center">📖 About CASL 📖</h2>